 The following are 10 common mistakes made in an Ohio dog bite case.
 Unless the situation is very minor, you should be thinking about how to protect yourself from the minute you become a victim.

 2. Forgetting to document everything that is going on.
 Write your own statement about what happened as soon as you can after the occurrence.
 Create a file and store such things as photographs of your injuries, medical records, receipts, reports from authorities, letters from the insurance company, information about the type of dog who injured you, names and telephone numbers of witnesses, and the name of the dog owner and their telephone number if you can get it.
-If you hire an attorney, this file will be especially useful.
+This file will be especially useful if you hire a dog bite lawyer.

 4. Failure to notify the proper authorities.
 This could be the animal warden or a local animal control officer.
 If you do not know who to call, contact the local police or your county government office.
 The authorities can help in getting witness statements and in investigating the circumstances of the bite or injury.
 They may have to take further action if the animal has been designated a “vicious” or “dangerous” dog.
 If you don’t know who owns the dog responsible, they can find out and you can find out if the dog is up to date on its rabies vaccinations.